theshantanusingh/cozil-authentication-service/Readme.md

-# 🛡️ Cozil Auth Service
+# 🛡️Auth Service (This is transferred from another project of mine, as this service is not needed anymone, so I mae it standalone.
+Use it in any of your project)

-Welcome to the **Authentication Service** of the Cozil project — a modular, production-ready microservice designed with industry best practices.
+Welcome to the **Authentication Service**. — a modular, production-ready microservice designed with industry best practices.
 This project is part of a broader **distributed, microservices-based architecture** intended for deep learning in full-stack development, authentication strategies, DevOps, and secure deployments.

 ---

 ## 🌟 Project Vision

-* **Microservice Architecture**: Each service in the Cozil ecosystem is independently containerized, communicates via HTTP (or eventually async queues), and is designed for high cohesion and low coupling.
+* **Microservice Architecture**: Completely standalone service use it as you want.
 * **Real-World Security**: This auth service supports **access tokens and refresh tokens**, securely stored in MongoDB.
 Advanced practices like **token rotation** and **Redis-based session blacklisting** will be integrated shortly.
 * **Reverse Proxy (Nginx)**: The full system will be served behind a single **Nginx gateway**, enabling request routing, rate limiting, SSL termination, and logging.
 * **Docker Ready**: All services, including the frontend (already complete), will be containerized for local dev, CI/CD, and cloud deployment.